 - Apply the "70% rule" to calculate the maximum you should spend for the home.
 To do this, multiply your ARV by 0.7, then subtract your total reno costs.

-2. Failing to consult a local Realtor
+2. Consult a local Realtor

 Because you’re understandably focused on a home’s reno details, you may overlook the subtle but important property details available from a Realtor.